pcesarperez/Modding-never-changes/Modding never changes.md

 	* `Mart's Mutant Mod - DLC Point Lookout.esp`
 	* `Mart's Mutant Mod - DLC Zeta.esp`
 	* `Mart's Mutant Mod - Master Menu Module.esp`
-9. Reopen NMM and activate _Paradox Ignition presents The Mergers - Marts Mutant Mod Merged_ in the _Mods_ tab.
+7. Reopen NMM and activate _Paradox Ignition presents The Mergers - Marts Mutant Mod Merged_ in the _Mods_ tab.
 The merged patch will ask for permission to overwrite already installed files.
 Proceed as usual.
 ![NMM MMM merged patch overwriting](Images/NMM%20MMM%20merged%20patch%20overwriting.png)
+8. There are three files installed we are not going to need, corresponding to the options we didn't choose before regarding MMM configuration.
+They are in the data folder (`[%STEAM_HOME%\steamapps\common\Fallout 3 goty\Data]`), and can be safely removed, because the options they provide are yet included in FWE.
+Navigate to the data folder and delete them.
+	* `Mart's Mutant Mod - Natural Selection.esp`
+	* `Mart's Mutant Mod - Tougher Traders.esp`
+	* `Mart's Mutant Mod - Zones Respawn.esp`
-10. In the _Plugins_ tab, check the presence of the file `Mart's Mutant Mod.esm`, replacing all the files we installed before.
+9. In the _Plugins_ tab, check the presence of the file `Mart's Mutant Mod.esm`, replacing all the files we installed before.
 ![NMM MMM installed](Images/NMM%20MMM%20installed.png)
-11. Run LOOT as usual and rearrange your load order.
+10. Run LOOT as usual and rearrange your load order.
 This should be the deal:
-	* `Fallout3.esm`
+	* `Fallout 3.esm`
 	* `Anchorage.esm`
 	* `ThePitt.esm`
 	* `BrokenSteel.esm`